kenspirit/joi-route-to-swagger/README.md

 # joi-route-to-swagger

+_[Update]: Remove the dependency of `joi-to-json-schema` but using `joi.describe` instead.
+Do test before upgrade._

 ## Philosophy

 Most programmers are not so willing to write documentations.
 Also, the fact is that documentation is easily rotted as time goes by with changing requirement.

 [Wiki]: https://en.wikipedia.org/wiki/Self-documenting_code
 [article]: https://www.martinfowler.com/bliki/CodeAsDocumentation.html

 How to maintain documentation is a long-lasting problem in software engineering.
 Hence, there raises a perspective that our written code should be self-documented.
 What does it mean?
 If you are not familiar with this concept, please take a visit on [Wiki][] and Martin Fowler's [article][].

 ## Objective

 This tool provides Node.js application an option to keep their API doc up to date.

 API doc serves a very important role for the communication between parties implementing the frontend and backend.
 Besides better naming and reasonable url path, API query/body/param description and restriction are the most important parts.
 They are also the part that is changed more often due to requirement change.

 How can we make the API docs self-documented and kept up to date?
 If the API docs can be automatically updated once the code is changed, it would be fantastic.

 [joi]: https://github.com/hapijs/joi
 [Swagger]: https://swagger.io/

 In order to achieve this, we need a documentary approach to define our API with the support of the powerful tools [Swagger][] and [joi][].
 Let's see how we achieve this in `Usage` section below.

 ## Installation